Tool workflow

 Try ARQ with real SketchUp exports.

-Start a showroom pilot
+Start a pilot with your design images